Patricia Shone

 INTERVIEW

-As well as being about my own personal journey, it is about trying to recreate the forms to the land that I am living on.
-The textures that I see in the land – created by climate and erosion and the passage of animals and human beings – also develop in the clay that I am using.
+As well as being about my own personal journey, it is about trying to recreate forms to find a sense of the land that I am living on.
+The textures that I see in the land around me, created by climate, erosion and the passage of animals and human beings, also develop naturally in the clay I use.